 This irritation may start with a different trapezius problem that creates a sore neck and shoulder.
 I explore that pattern in this post.
 When it is relieved, the burning and itching may reveal itself.

 This post on anatomy contains standard information about the origin, insertion, function, and innervation of muscles.
-It also includes information on functional considerations and anomalies.
+Additionally, it includes information on functional considerations and anomalies.

 Anatomy posts have a grid of all related posts.
 This includes posts on pain patterns, self-care, therapy notes, NMT protocols, cranial techniques, and cases.